Guiding ChatGPT to Fix Web UI Tests via Explanation-Consistency Checking: Introduction

-The key insights of our approach are twofold: (1) we first rely on traditional Web UI test repair approaches to obtain an initial list of candidate matched elements (which may be biased by the prioritization used by a particular technique), and then use ChatGPT to perform global matching to further select the best matched element in the new version, and (2) as ChatGPT may suffer from the hallucination problem~\cite{Feldt2023aa}, we design our prompt based on OpenAI's official documentation by asking ChatGPT to generate an explanation along with each selection, and propose an \emph{explanation validator} that automatically checks for the consistency of the provided explanation to detect the hallucination, and inform ChatGPT for any incorrect explanation to provide a chance for ChatGPT to self-correct the initial selection.
+The key insights of our approach are twofold: (1) we first rely on traditional Web UI test repair approaches to obtain an initial list of candidate matched elements (which may be biased by the prioritization used by the approach), and then use ChatGPT to perform subsequent matching to further select the best matched element in the candidate list, and (2) as ChatGPT may suffer from the hallucination problem~\cite{Feldt2023aa}, we design our prompt based on OpenAI's official documentation by asking ChatGPT to generate an explanation along with each selection.
+To mitigate hallucination, we propose an \emph{explanation validator} that automatically checks for the consistency of the explanation, and instruct ChatGPT to self-correct the initial selection based on detected inconsistent explanation.

-Our study of the three approaches (\watertool{},\vistatool{}, and \edtool{}) with ChatGPT aims to answer the following question: \begin{description}[leftmargin=*] \item[RQ1:] Can ChatGPT help in improving the accuracy of Web element matching of prior Web test repair approaches?
+Our study aims to answer the following questions: \begin{description}[leftmargin=*] \item[RQ1:] Can ChatGPT help improve the accuracy of Web element matching of prior Web test repair approaches?

 \item[RQ2:] What is the effectiveness of ChatGPT in repairing broken Selenium statements for Web test repair?